shawnholman/OIT-Extension/README.md

 This extension has been testing and used for Chrome and Firefox but should work in Opera and Safari likewise.

 ## First-time Instructions
+Before you clone this repository, make sure that the computer that you intend to clone the repository is has an SSH Key associated with the account.
+Go ahead and set this up if you sure that you do not have this setup or if you are unsure if it already is or not.
+You can find instructions below under the section called "SSH Authentication".

 The first time that you clone this repository you are going to need to setup the environment.
 This is an easy process as a bash script already exists for you.
 Run the command below to setup your environments inside of the terminal.
 Make sure you are inside of the OIT-Extension folder.
 ```